 The word ‘exhausted’ is often thrown around these days after a long hard day at work.
 However, being exhausted can sometimes be a symptom of Chronic Fatigue Syndrome which is a serious medical condition and is significantly worse than not achieving your full 8 hours of sleep.
 Here is how to tell the difference between tiredness and Chronic Fatigue Syndrome – if you have any concerns or think you may be suffering from this illness, consult your GP.

 As you already know, tiredness is generally caused by a lack of sleep.
-The National Sleep Foundation recommends having around 7-9 hours of sleep when aged 18-64, if the amount of sleep you achieve is significantly less than that, then you are likely to be feeling tried.
-Tiredness can also be a symptom of a medical condition for example, anaemia, glandular fever or diabetes.
+The National Sleep Foundation recommends having around 7-9 hours of sleep when aged 18-64, if the amount of sleep you achieve is significantly less than that, then you are likely to be feeling tired.
+Tiredness can also be a symptom of a medical condition, for example, anaemia, glandular fever or diabetes.
 So, if you’re getting your 8 hours, but still feeling sleepy throughout the day, it may be worth going to your GP.

 How to get rid of tiredness

-To tackle tiredness the answer is simple, schedule in more sleep.
+To tackle tiredness the answer is simple; schedule in more sleep.
 If you find you get to bed and struggle to drift off, there are several things you can try:

 - Avoid caffeine for roughly six hours before bed.
 This is because, once in the body, only one-half of your caffeine intake is eliminated after 6 hours.